santiagohermo/santiagohermo.github.io/_pages/home.md

 I am a PhD candidate in Economics at Brown University.

 My research interests are in Labor and Urban Economics.
-I apply advanced empirical methods to study how local labor market institutions spill over across local labor and housing markets.
+I apply advanced empirical methods to study the consequences of networks across local markets, such as those created by sectoral bargaining agreements or commuting.
-I am also interested in understanding the drivers of skill investment.
+I am also work on studying the drivers of skill investment.

 You can see my CV [here](https://santiagohermo.github.io/curriculum/).